 Orm Embar: True, but with that you're back to two.

-- Race Lift: Although many of the characters in the novels were dark-skinned, the cast of the mini-series is very white apart from Danny Glover as Ogion and Kristin Kreuk as Arha/Tenar (who actually was white in the novel).
+- Race Lift: Although many of the characters in the novels were dark-skinned (e.g. Ged is supposed to be Ambiguously Brown, and Vetch is black), the cast of the mini-series is white apart from Danny Glover as Ogion and Kristin Kreuk as Arha/Tenar (who actually was white in the novel, being an ethnic Kargad).

 - Sexposition: Early in the first episode, King Tygath and Kossil exposit their plot to take over the temple on Atuan and release the Nameless Ones as Kossil strips to join Tygath in bed.